 Habitat and hydrology

-The habitat and hydrology index is comprised of seagrass, which is updated annually, and three longer-term indicator categories that are updated every four years: mangrove and saltmarsh extent, riparian extent (both updated for 2018-19) and fish barriers (update due for 2019-20).
+The habitat and hydrology index is comprised of seagrass, which is updated annually, and three longer-term indicator categories that are updated every four years: mangrove and saltmarsh extent, riparian extent (both updated for 2018-19) and fish barriers (update due for 2020-21).
+The habitat and hydrology score improved from 54 in 2018-19 to 58 but remained ‘moderate’.

 Riparian extent scored 68 (‘good’) with 11.1% loss from pre-clear to 2017.
 There was no change to mangrove and saltmarsh extent and riparian extent between the previous assessment for 2013 and the updated assessment for 2017, however the updated Regional Ecosystem mapping (Version 5) resulted in a 2.1% reduction of the estimated loss of riparian extent from pre-clear which was set at 13.2% for 2013 .

-Estuary fish barriers for the Moresby estuary are scored 61 (‘good’) and are graded 'poor’ for barrier density, ‘good’ for percentage of stream length to the first barrier, and there is an absence of low passability barriers (graded ‘very good’).
+Estuary fish barriers for the Moresby estuary scored 61 (‘good’) and were graded 'poor’ for barrier density, ‘good’ for percentage of stream length to the first barrier, and there was an absence of low passability barriers (graded ‘very good’).